reddvid/my-hugo-site/content/post/2021/10/ti-and-appdates/index.md

 {{< figure src="/images/10-21/appdates/samsung-a71.png" height="400px" caption="Samsung A71" >}}

-The app has been up on the Google Play Store for some time (as I blogged <a href="https://reddavid.me/rpn-android-app/" target="_blank">here</a>) and lacked significant updates.
+The app has been up on the Google Play Store for some time (as I blogged <a class="link" href="https://reddavid.me/rpn-android-app/" target="_blank">here</a>) and lacked significant updates.
 It stayed that way for a while until all busy-ness and code-confusion (is this even a term?) has subsided.

 These past days, I managed to release an update for the Android beta app and also started a TestFlight for iOS devices.